jarviscanada/jarvis_data_eng_NikkiDaly/resume/README.md

 **McGill University (2015-2020)**, Bachelor of Engineering, Computer Engineering

-- **Fully Integrated T-Stick:** Improved the development process for an integrated digital musical instrument (DMI) by developing a C++ based program hosted on a Raspberry Pi 3B+ which integrates the routing of audio and control signals passed in from the user through sensors on the instrument.
+- **Fully Integrated T-Stick:** Improved the development process for an integrated digital musical instrument (DMI) by developing a C++ based program hosted on a Raspberry Pi 3B+ which integrates the routing of audio and control signals passed in from the user through a series of sensors embedded on the instrument.

-- **Capture the Flag Robot:** Designed and built an autonomous robot using LeJOS (Java for LEGO Mindstorms) that could complete a course and play a game of capture the flag with another robot.
+- **Capture the Flag Robot:** Designed and built an autonomous robot using LeJOS (Java for LEGO Mindstorms) that could complete an obstacle course and play a game of capture the flag with another robot.

-## Certificates & Awards & Activities

-- North American Irish Dance Champion